AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/manage-administrators.md

   </tr>
 </table>

-## Administrator roles
+## Manage administrators

-You can create a flexible administrative hierarchy for fine-grained management of Adobe product access and usage.
+You can create a flexible administrative hierarchy that enables fine-grained management of Adobe product access and usage.
+Like in the Adobe Admin Console, the Global Admin Console allows you to add system admins, product admins, product profile admins, user group admins, deployment admins, support admins, and storage admins.
+These admins can perform their respective administrative tasks in the organizations they are the admin of.
+Apart from these roles, there are two new roles for the global administration: global admin and global viewer.

+Global admin is a transitive role.
+Making a user the global admin of an organization automatically makes that user a global admin of all children of that organization, directly or indirectly.
+Also, if a new organization is created in the organization hierarchy, all global admins of any parents of that organization will immediately become global admins of the newly created organization.

-The Global Admin Console allows you to add:
+The following are the capabilities of the Global Admin role:

-- System admins
-- Product admins
-- Product profile admins
-- User group admins
-- Deployment admins
-- Support admins
-- Storage admins

-These admins can perform administrative tasks only within the organizations they administer.

-Two additional roles are available for global administration:

-- **Global Admin**
-- **Global Viewer**

-## Global Admin role

-The **Global Admin** role is transitive:

-- Assigning a user as a global admin of an organization automatically assigns them to all child organizations.
-- When a new organization is created, global admins of parent organizations automatically gain access.

-### Global Admin capabilities

 - Create and delete child organizations
 - Set and edit policies